 Learning the PCB Design Software Shortcuts to Hack Your Design Growth

-Even simple PCB designs can require the use of many functions and tools, this doesn’t change if you’ve been a designer for 20-minutes or 20-years.
-One feature that will always make your PCB design software more efficient is keyboard shortcuts.
-With more experience, naturally, you’ll become quicker at completing common functions by finding the shortcuts you need, as well as your own groove of operation.
+Even simple PCB designs can require the use of many functions and tools, and this doesn’t change if you’ve been a designer for 20-minutes or 20-years.
+One feature that will always make your PCB design software more efficient is using keyboard shortcuts.

-So how can you improve your efficiency that is already top notch?
-With a little help from Altium software designers and the shortcuts they’ve so graciously added to the program!
-No matter how quick your operation might be these days, there’s always room for improvement, or simply just knowledge of another way to accomplish a task you’ve done a thousand times before.
+So how can you improve your efficiency beyond where it's at now?
+With a little help from Altium Designer and the shortcuts they’ve so graciously added to the program!
+No matter how quick your operation might be these days, there’s always room for improvement.

 In an effort to assist you in your PCB design skills, we’ve assembled a list of ways to execute some of the most common tasks in Altium Designer; the tasks that are likely to save you the most time during the build.
 Let’s dive in!